lsieun/EnglishDictionary/theme/food_vegetable.md

 ## 瓜

 - pumpkin: 南瓜；南瓜大果 a large round vegetable with thick orange skin.
 The seeds can be dried and eaten and the soft flesh can be cooked as a vegetable or in sweet pies.
+- cucumber: 黄瓜 a long vegetable with dark green skin and light green flesh, that is usually eaten raw

 ## 豆